AnikoBorosova/doksi/README.md

 - [ ] Drop a new multicolumn into leaf placeholder - bottom
 - [ ] Drop a new multicolumn into leaf placeholder - left
 - [ ] Drop a new multicolumn into leaf placeholder - right

-- [ ] Drop any existing element into leaf placeholder - top
+- [ ] Move any existing element into leaf placeholder - top
-- [ ] Drop any existing element into leaf placeholder - bottom
+- [ ] Move any existing element into leaf placeholder - bottom
-- [ ] Drop any existing element into leaf placeholder - left
+- [ ] Move any existing element into leaf placeholder - left
-- [ ] Drop any existing element into leaf placeholder - right
+- [ ] Move any existing element into leaf placeholder - right
-- [ ] Drop an existing column into leaf placeholder - top
+- [ ] Move an existing column into leaf placeholder - top
-- [ ] Drop an existing column into leaf placeholder - bottom
+- [ ] Move an existing column into leaf placeholder - bottom
-- [ ] Drop an existing column into leaf placeholder - left
+- [ ] Move an existing column into leaf placeholder - left
-- [ ] Drop an existing column into leaf placeholder - right
+- [ ] Move an existing column into leaf placeholder - right

 ## Column top, bottom, left, right